 “Sleeping on it” is Scientifically Good Advice

-A recent study featured in the Journal of Sleep Research indicates that the time-honored suggestion to “sleep on a decision” is indeed wise counsel, proposing that taking a nap during the day may enable individuals … Read more
+A new research article in the Journal of Sleep Research suggests that the age-old advice of “sleeping on it” when facing a decision is indeed sound guidance.
+This study suggests that a daytime nap can … Read more

 Written by: